 Fast forward a few years (and twin girls) later, and she found the Hot Asana Studio in Durham, North Carolina.
 She found an extraordinary community of yogis that inspired her to take her personal practice to the next level.

-Meghann completed her teacher training with Virginia Gallagher and Lisa Rischetelli through Hot Asana Yoga University in Southern Pines, North Carolina.
+Meghann completed her teacher training with Virginia Gallagher and Lisa Rischitelli through Hot Asana Yoga University in Southern Pines, North Carolina.
 She believes that yoga can transcend and heal every single person who rolls out their mat, and surrenders their heart and mind to the practice.